Alexei Navalny: Russian doctors refuse permission to fly comatose dissident to Germany | DW | 21.08.2020

 A German NGO has sent an air-ambulance with a coma-specialist team to pick up Russian opposition politician Alexei Navalny.
 But Russian doctors say he is too ill to move.

-Russian doctors refused permission to move opposition politician Alexei Navalny on Friday, saying his is too ill to allow him to a board an emergency flight to Germany.
+Russian doctors refused permission to move opposition politician Alexei Navalny on Friday, saying he is is too ill to allow him to board an emergency flight to Germany.

 A German human rights group had hoped to bring Navalny to Berlin for treatment after a suspected poisoning left him comatose.

 A Cinema For Peace Foundation spokesperson confirmed to DW that Berlin Charite hospital was ready to treat Navalny.
-A plane left Nuremberg for the Russian city of Omsk — some 2,200 kilometers (1,367 miles) east of Moscow — in the early hours of Friday.
+A plane left Nuremberg in the early hours of Friday, and landed just after midday in the Russian city of Omsk — some 2,200 kilometers (1,367 miles) east of Moscow.

 "If Navalny is in a state to be transported tomorrow morning, the plane will immediately fly to Berlin.
 His wife will accompany him."

-However, as the plane entered Russian airspace, doctors said he was still too ill to transport.
+However, just before the plane landed, doctors said he was still too ill to be transported.

 His spokeswoman Kira Yarmysh said that this decision could doom Navalny.